9tim80/dscout/README.md

 # dscout

-Want to quickly get up and running with your new installation of SteamOS?
+Want to get up and running with your new installation of SteamOS, faster than a freakin' blur?

 Meet D.SCOUT!
 (Deck Script Curating Other Useful Things)